-You sleep on futons on tatami mats, they often have a communal onsent (hot bath) and traditional meals are served in your rooms.
-The owners often don’t speak english, but they are a truly Japanese experience to remember.
+You sleep on futons on tatami mats, they often have a communal onsen (hot bath) and traditional meals are served in your rooms.
+The owners often don’t speak english, but they are a unique Japanese experience to remember.

-They are not all child friendly, so our best tip is to check reviews on TripAdvisor to find a suitable Ryokan.
+Note that not all Ryokans are child friendly, so our best tip is to check reviews on TripAdvisor to find a suitable Ryokan.
 It is an expensive, but unique experience in Japan.

 Did you find this article on Kyoto useful?
 If so, leave a comment!
 We would love to hear from you.